rjoleary/cs452-kernel/README.md

 node.
 Our implementation of Dijkstra's has a memory usage proportional to the number of nodes in the graph.

+The graph used is the one supplied on the course website.
+Occasionally, when a sensor or switch is deemed broken, the node's type is modified to relay this information.
+This way, a broken sensor/switch does not incur any additional cost.
+Also, the complexity of the graph is not altered.

 ### Calibration

 Calibration is used to determine the stopping distance for each train at a